 Does not place juveniles adjudicated in juvenile court on sex offender registry.

 The Center on Youth Registration Reform (CYRR) (a member of IMPACT JUSTICE) is a national youth advocacy organization dedicated to documenting the complexity of state policies on juvenile registries and providing national advocacy for repealing registry laws.
 CYRR provides news on system reform and tools for lawmakers reconsidering policies.

-All but six states have statewide juvenile competency to stand trial requirements.
-Competency refers to the person’s current state in the courtroom rather than a defense of insanity at the time of the alleged offense.
-Age of criminal responsibility and infancy defenses may also be confused with competency.
-Those age-only defenses are typically found in penal codes and therefore only apply to (adult) crimes but not delinquent acts.
+All but six states have statewide competency to stand trial requirements for juveniles.
+Competency refers to a person’s current state in the courtroom rather than the defense of insanity at the time of the alleged offense.
+A state's age of criminal responsibility or infancy defense provision is sometimes confused with the concept of juvenile competency.
+Age-bound defenses are usually described in penal codes, which apply to (adult) crimes but not delinquent acts.

-All states have competency statutes that apply to adults, which generally align with a 1960 U.S. Supreme Court Case (Dusky v.
-U.S., 362 U.S. 402).
+All states have competency statutes that apply to adults and generally align with a 1960 U.S. Supreme Court Case, Dusky v.
+U.S., 362 U.S. 402.
 The Dusky Standard has two tests: does the person have sufficient present ability to consult with their lawyer with a reasonable degree of rational understanding, and does the person have a rational and factual understanding of the proceedings against him.

 States set criteria to help judges determine whether a person is competent.
 Most states (32) have evaluation criteria just for juveniles, and a few of those (3) have broadened the scope from a severe mental illness and/or developmental disability diagnosis to include considerations for developmental immaturity, permitting a more individualized determination.
 Effective 1-1-16, Oklahoma increased the tally to 33 and 4, respectively.

 No juvenile standard: